If you want to become a freelance health writer, it’s important to know where you’re going before you get started.

 Questions?
 Interested in learning more?

 Time for the shameless plug.
-My How To Become A Freelance Health Writer course covers all this and much, much more.
+My freelance medical writing course covers all this and much, much more.
 It’s helped many writers to launch freelance businesses and understand the specifics behind setting up shop.

 I really do love teaching this course as it includes ALL my insider info and specialty techniques to help you fast track your business and set up shop.
 There is tons of information in this course, and it is packaged into 6 lessons delivered over 6 weeks, with each lesson requiring around 4-6 hours of your time.